Stay informed Subscribe to our Blog

 Something’s gone wrong.
 You don’t know what has that happened, but you do know that you’re the one who is going to have to fix it.
-What your company knows is that the cloud migration is on hold until you can deconstruct and then reconstruct your homebrew migration solution to figure out exactly what went wrong.
+What your company knows is that the cloud migration is on hold until you can deconstruct and then reconstruct your homebrew solution for migrating data to the cloud so you can figure out exactly what went wrong.

 As situations like the one described above show, data migrations aren’t easy, and they are definitely not the place to take risks.